What is Vagus Nerve Stimulation?

 Is Vagus Nerve Stimulation a recognized medical treatment?

-The Canadian Health Protection Branch approved Vagus Nerve Stimulation in March 1997 as adjunctive (or ‘additional’) therapy to anti-seizure medication.
+The Canadian Health Protection Branch (Health Canada) approved Vagus Nerve Stimulation Therapy in March 1997 as adjunctive (or ‘additional’) therapy to anti-seizure medication.
 It is indicated for any person with difficult-to-treat (‘intractable’) epilepsy of any age, with any form of epilepsy and any type of seizures.
 It is fully funded under provincial health care systems in Canada.

 When is Vagus Nerve Stimulation used?

-VNS Therapy is used in patients with intractable epilepsy.
+VNS Therapy is used in people with intractable epilepsy.
 Epilepsy is described as intractable (or drug refractory) after the failure of two appropriately chosen and tolerated anti-epilepsy drugs (AEDs), alone or in combination, to control seizures when used for an adequate period of time [ILAE definition].
-For these patients, alternative therapies such as surgery or VNS Therapy should be considered.
+For these people, alternative therapies such as surgery or VNS Therapy should be considered.
 Some types of epilepsy cannot be treated by surgery; some people refuse surgery; still others who undergo surgery do not achieve seizure freedom.
 For these people, VNS Therapy offers a viable option.

 Numerous studies have been performed to identify which people may best benefit from VNS Therapy.
 Both focal and generalised seizures can respond well to VNS Therapy.
 Children with Dravet and Lennox-Gastaut Syndromes have been shown to particularly benefit from VNS Therapy.

 With careful attention to the settings of the VNS Therapy, positive outcomes have been achieved in the majority of people living with drug refractory epilepsy, regardless of age, seizure type or cause of epilepsy.
 Seizure reduction has resulted in fewer visits to the Emergency Room (ER) or hospitalization, and fewer clinic visits for acute epilepsy management.
-Furthermore, VNS Therapy has demonstrated significant improvements in traditional measurements of quality of life, including alertness, mood, communication, school or work achievements and memory.
+Furthermore, VNS Therapy has demonstrated significant improvements in assessments of quality of life, including alertness, mood, communication, school or work achievements and memory.
 These improvements are independent of the magnitude of seizure reduction achieved.